ChristianthomasBADOLO/ELT_Pipeline/README.md

 - Full integration with Snowflake for data storage and analysis
 - Utilization of Power BI to create reports and visualizations from collected data

-## Installation and Usage
-(To be completed with specific instructions for installing and running the project, including Docker and Airflow configuration)

 ## Airflow DAG Structure
 (Add here a description of your Airflow DAG structure, the tasks it includes, and how they are sequenced)